 Participation: Attendance will not be taken.
 However, participation will factor into your grade.
-If you are unable to participate in lecture, then participation entails being a presence online - via e-mail or Course Site - or in office hours.
-In short, if by the end of the semester I do not remember your having been in the course, then your participation grade will suffer.
+If you are unable to participate in lecture, then participation entails being a presence online-via e-mail or Course Site-or in office hours.
+In short, if by the end of the semester we have not had any one-on-one discussions about the course and/or course material, then your participation grade will suffer.

 Emergencies: Everyone is responsible for all material covered and announcements made in lecture.
-If you believe you will miss a long period of time in the course due to illness, family emergencies, etc., then please contact me as early as possible.
-Under no circumstances will I give credit for missed work unless you have discussed your absence with me in advance.
+If you believe you will miss a long period of time in the course due to illness, a family emergency, etc., then please contact me as early as possible.
+Under no circumstances will credit be given for missed work unless you have discussed your absence with me in advance.

-Regrade Requests: If you disagree with a grade you receive on a homework, exam, or project component, then you may submit a regrade request.
-This request must be in writing and submitted no more than 48 hours after you receive the graded assignment.
+Regrade Requests: If you disagree with a grade you receive, then you may submit a regrade request.
+This request must be written and submitted no more than 48 hours after you receive the grade.